adamripley98/nalda/README.md

   - [X] See all content
 - [ ] Rough beginning to homepage
 - [ ] Random bug fixes
-  - [ ] Login/register color display on safari
+  - [X] Login/register color display on safari
-  - [ ] Link 'forgot your password' to edit password form
+  - [X] Link 'forgot your password' to edit password form
   - [ ] Ensure all locations entered are valid addresses/cities
   - [ ] Error check for empty inputs
   - [ ] Weird bug where account page now logs you out if you try refreshing
 - [X] Bug where profile picture doesn't show up sometimes (storing in AWS as a single pixel?)
-- [ ] Edit content bug?
+- [X] Edit content bug?
-- [ ] Make admin backend route async?
+- [X] Make admin backend route async?
 - [ ] Store images in subfolders for each listing or article
-- [ ] Only first name in nav bar
+- [X] Only first name in nav bar
 - [ ] Location with facebook/google
+- [ ] Edit articles/listings with file uploads
+- [X] Verify email token undefined

 # Cam
 - [x] Style Reset password better on `LoginModal` and `Login`